G4Vi/MHFS/README.md

 Timeouts are used to boot idle or non-responsive connections.

 `recvrequestimeout` - maximum time [in seconds] to recieve an http request line and headers.
-Starts when no request is active on connection. default value: `TIMEOUT`
+Starts when no request is active on connection. default value: `10`

 `sendresponsetimeout` - maximum time [in seconds] allowed between `send`'s when sending an http response. default value: `TIMEOUT`

-`TIMEOUT` - the default timeout value [in seconds] for the timeouts. default value: `75`
+`TIMEOUT` - the default timeout value [in seconds] for `sendresponsetimeout`. default value: `75`

 ### [Recommended, Security] Prevent MHFS from modifying its own files